aqrit/sse2zig/README.md

 Optional x86 inline assembly statements are provided for some intrinsics.
 TODO: currently, `asm` statements must be enabled manually by setting the feature detection flags (`has_avx`, `has_sse2`, etc.) at the top of the `sse.zig` file.

-Warning: Floating point MXCSR is ignore.
+Warning: Floating point MXCSR is ignored.

 Warning: Loads/Store will not work correctly on Big-Endian machines.
 TODO: add auxiliary loads and stores that are endian-agnostic.